-I. INTRODUCTION 93
+I. Introduction .
+221

-I. RUSSIAN MESSAGING DURING THE UKRAINE WAR 94
+I. RUSSIAN MESSAGING DURING THE UKRAINE WAR .
+222

 II.
 THE EFFECTIVENESS OF RUSSIAN MESSAGING .
-103
+231

 III.
 RUSSIA'S INTERNAL MESSAGING .
-107
+235

 IV.
 CONCLUSION .
-114
+242

-I. INTRODUCTION
+I. Introduction

-Wartime propaganda is hardly a new phenomenon.
-During World War II, the U.S. government established the Office of War Information "to disseminate political propaganda," and the Nazis disseminated propaganda designed to denigrate Jews and foster pride in the German nation.
+Wartime propaganda is hardly a new phenomenon.1 During World War II, the U.S. government established the Office of War Information "to disseminate political propaganda," and the Nazis disseminated propaganda designed to denigrate Jews and foster pride in the German nation.
 The U.S. also engaged in propaganda during World War I and undoubtedly in earlier wars.
 However, wartime propaganda is different today because governments have more sophisticated communications technologies at their disposal.
 Instead of relying solely on print or broadcast media, modern governments can use the internet and social media to more widely and effectively

-\ Professor of Law & Distinguished University Scholar, Louis D.

-Brandeis School of Law, University of Louisville.
+^{} Professor of Law & Distinguished University Scholar, Louis D. Brandeis School of Law, University of Louisville.
 Professor Weaver wishes to thank the University of Louisville's Distinguished Scholar Program for its ongoing support for his scholarship.

-&lt;sup>1 See Charles A. Siepmann, Propaganda and Information in International Affairs, 55 YALE L.J.
+1 See Charles A. Siepmann, Propaganda and Information in International Affairs, 55 YALE L.J.
 1258, 1260-1261 (1946).

-&lt;sup>2 See Frank Mankiewicz, Crisis Mode, 29 HUMAN RIGHTS 23 (2002).
+2 See Frank Mankiewicz, Crisis Mode, 29 HUMAN RIGHTS 23 (2002).

-&lt;sup>3 See Gregory S. Gordon, The Propaganda Prosecutions at Nuremberg: The Origin of Atrocity Speech Law and the Touchstone for Normative Evolution, 39 LOY.
+3 See Gregory S. Gordon, The Propaganda Prosecutions at Nuremberg: The Origin of Atrocity Speech Law and the Touchstone for Normative Evolution, 39 LOY.
 L.A.
 INT'L & COMP.
 L. REV. 211-213 (2017).

-&lt;sup>4 See Richard B. Collins, Propaganda for War and Transparency, 87 DENV.
+4 See Richard B. Collins, Propaganda for War and Transparency, 87 DENV.
 U. L. REV. 819 (2010).

-&lt;sup>5 See RUSSELL L. WEAVER, FROM GUTENBERG TO THE INTERNET: FREE SPEECH, ADVANCING TECHNOLOGY AND THE IMPLICATIONS FOR DEMOCRACY (Carolina Academic Press, 2nd ed., 2019).
+5 See Russell L. Weaver, From Gutenberg to the Internet: Free Speech, Advancing Technology and the Implications for Democracy (Carolina Academic Press, 2nd ed., 2019).
 Parts of this manuscript are derived from this book.

-disseminate their propaganda, not only in their own countries, but worldwide.
-In addition, they can use the internet to try to influence or affect the outcome of elections in other countries.
+disseminate their propaganda, not only in their own countries,6 but worldwide.7 In addition, they can use the internet to try to influence or affect the outcome of elections in other countries.8